Modifications of Orders

 For many going through this process for the first time, understanding terms such as “change of circumstance” can be confusing.
 Here at Mello & Pickering, LLP, we can help you navigate the process, review the facts of your case and help you determine whether now is the right time to file a motion to modify.
 Our attorneys have litigated (and when appropriate, settled) countless cases involving modification of court orders.

-If you have questions about modifying your existing orders, or any other family law topic, call our office for a 20-minute phone consultation or an in-person appointment at (408) 288-7800.
+If you have questions about modifying your existing orders, or any other family law topic, call our office for a free consultation or an in-person appointment at (408) 288-7800.

 Mello & Pickering, LLP explicitly disclaims all liability related to actions performed or not performed based on any or all of the content on this Web site.
 View our Disclaimer page for more information.